Free TC

 Free TC is the debut studio album by American singer Ty Dolla Sign.
 It was released on November 13, 2015, by Atlantic Records.
-As executive producers, Ty Dolla Sign and Wiz Khalifa enlisted a variety of collaborators; including DJ Mustard, DJ Spinz, Cardo, Johnny Juliano, Kendrick Lamar, Brandy, Rae Sremmurd, E-40, Future, and Kanye West, among others.
+As executive producers, Ty Dolla Sign and Wiz Khalifa enlisted a variety of collaborators, including DJ Mustard, DJ Spinz, Cardo, Johnny Juliano, Kendrick Lamar, Brandy, Rae Sremmurd, E-40, Future, and Kanye West, among others.

 Free TC received generally positive reviews from critics.
 The album debuted at number 14 on the US Billboard 200, selling 31,000 units in its first week.
 It was supported by three singles: "Only Right", "Blasé", and "Saved".

-The deluxe version was released on March 25, 2016, which includes four bonus tracks, including the single "Wavy" and three new tracks.
+The deluxe version was released on March 25, 2016, with four bonus tracks, including the single "Wavy".

 Promotion

-On October 13, 2015, while Ty is prepping for the release of Free TC, Ty released his sixth mixtape Airplane Mode.
-On October 15, the album's final track listing was revealed through his SoundCloud account, in which Ty told his incarcerated brother TC (to whom the album is dedicated) over the phone about each track and how they came up with it together.
+On October 13, 2015, while Ty Dolla Sign was prepping for the release of Free TC, he released his sixth mixtape Airplane Mode.
+On October 15, the album's final track listing was revealed through his SoundCloud account, in which Ty Dolla Sign told his incarcerated brother TC (to whom the album is dedicated) over the phone about each track and how they came up with it together.

 Singles

 The album's first single, "Only Right", was released on May 15, 2015.
 The song features guest appearances from American rappers YG, Joe Moses, and TeeCee4800, while the production was handled by Mike Free and DJ Mustard.

 The album's lead single, "Blasé", was released on June 26, 2015.
-The song features guest appearances from American rapper Future and hip hop duo Rae Sremmurd, while the production was handled by DJ Spinz.
+The song features guest appearances from American rapper Future and hip-hop duo Rae Sremmurd, while the production was handled by DJ Spinz.
 "Blasé" was sent to radio and the song later charted on the US Billboard Hot 100.
 On August 2, 2016, it was certified platinum by the Recording Industry Association of America (RIAA).

 The album's third single, "Saved", was released on October 16, 2015.
 The song features a guest appearance from American rapper E-40, while the production was handled by DJ Mustard and Twice as Nice.
 "Saved" was sent to radio and later charted on the Billboard Hot 100.
 On July 28, 2016, it was certified gold by the Recording Industry Association of America (RIAA).

 The album's fourth single, "Wavy", was released on January 16, 2016.
 The song features a guest appearance from American rapper Joe Moses, while the production was handled by DJ Mustard and Twice as Nice.
 On December 7, 2016, "Wavy" was certified gold by the Recording Industry Association of America (RIAA).